Stevenage F.C.: Training facilities

 The club opened a £5million training facility at nearby Shephalbury Park in the autumn of 2002.
 In June 2011, the club announced the acquisition of a 42-acre former sports ground in Bragbury End, with the intention of developing the site into a new, purpose-built training complex.
 Construction commenced in the summer of 2011, and club staff began using the complex towards the latter stages of the 2012–13 season.

 Records and statistics

-Stevenage's highest Football League finish was sixth place in League One during the 2011–12 season.
-In the same season, the club achieved their best run in the FA Cup, reaching the fifth round of the competition.
-Stevenage's largest league victory was an 11–1 win over British Timken Athletic in the United Counties League in December 1980, whilst their heaviest defeat was an 8–0 loss to Charlton Athletic in an EFL Trophy match in October 2018.
+Stevenage's highest Football League finish is sixth place in League One, achieved in both the 2011–12 and 2025–26 seasons.
+The club's best run in the FA Cup came in 2011–12, when they reached the fifth round.
+Stevenage's largest league victory was an 11–1 win over British Timken Athletic in the United Counties League in December 1980, while their heaviest defeat was an 8–0 loss to Charlton Athletic in an EFL Trophy match in October 2018.

-The record for the most appearances for the club is held by Ronnie Henry, who made 502 appearances in all competitions across two separate spells with Stevenage.
-Martin Gittings is the club's all-time leading goalscorer, having scored 217 goals in all competitions.
+The record for the most appearances for the club is held by Ronnie Henry, who made 502 appearances in all competitions across two spells with Stevenage.
+Martin Gittings is the club's all-time leading goalscorer, having scored 216 goals in all competitions.
 He remains the only player to have scored more than 100 goals for the club.